Diamond cut: Mixed cuts

 Mixed cuts share aspects of both (modified) brilliant and step cuts: they are meant to combine the weight preservation and dimensions of step cuts with the optical effects of brilliants.
 Typically the crown is brilliant cut and the pavilion step-cut.
 Mixed cuts are all relatively new, with the oldest dating back to the 1960s.
 They have been extremely successful commercially and continue to gain popularity, loosening the foothold of the de facto standard round brilliant.

 Among the first mixed cuts was the Barion cut, introduced in 1971.
 Invented by South African diamond cutter Basil Watermeyer and named after himself and his wife Marion, the basic Barion cut is an octagonal square or rectangle, with a polished and faceted girdle.
 The total facet count is 62 (excluding the culet): 25 on the crown; 29 on the pavilion; and 8 on the girdle.
 This cut can be easily identified by the characteristic central cross pattern (as seen through the table) created by the pavilion facets, as well as by the crescent-shaped facets on the pavilion.
 A similar cut is the Radiant cut: It differs in having a total of 70 facets.
 Both it and the Barion cut exist in a large number of modified forms, with slightly different facet arrangements and combinations.

 The most successful mixed cut is the Princess cut, first introduced in 1960 by A. Nagy of London.
 It was originally intended for flat rough (macles), but has since become popular enough that some gemological labs, such as that of the American Gem Society (AGS), have developed Princess cut grading standards with stringency akin to standards applied to round brilliants.
 Its higher fire and brilliance compared to other mixed cuts is one reason for the Princess cut's popularity, but more importantly is the fact that, of all the diamond cuts, it wastes the least of the original crystal.
-Another beautiful cut is the Flanders cut, a modified square with cut corners, brilliant facets and is currently being cut by cutters at Russian Star.
+Another cut is the Flanders cut, a modified square with cut corners, brilliant facets.